-Safety is of utmost importance.
-Enormous effort is made by Leadership to plan for a safe experience for all.
-An event like this requires everyone involved to take personal responsibility for their own behaviour and play a role in ensuring the safety of others.
+Being safe on the road is of utmost importance.
+Enormous effort is made by the Bike Rally leadership to plan for a safe experience for all riders and crew, however an event of this magnitude requires that everyone involved takes personal responsibility for their own behaviour and plays a role in ensuring the safety of others.

 A comprehensive Preparedness Plan is in place.
-The Plan is a document that sets forth and outlines pre-set policies and procedures to address seemingly anticipated and unforeseen incidents that have the potential to negatively impact the Bike Rally, including weather incidents.
+The Plan is a document that outlines policies and procedures to address anticipated and unforeseen incidents that have the potential to negatively impact the Bike Rally, such as extreme weather.
 The Plan includes a comprehensive list of emergency contacts that is reviewed and updated annually.

 Step 1 & 2

 Check with your physician before beginning this, or any other, exercise program.
 Address any medical concerns you may have well before the ride.
 You will be asked to submit your medical information upon registration.
 You can also download the form on the Docs & FAQs page.
 Make sure you have completed the medical form well in advance of Packing Day.

 Each Participant is required to accept the Rider/Crew Agreement and Waiver upon registration.
 Please read it carefully.
 Once you have checked the ‘Agreement’ box, you have indicated you have accepted all the terms of involvement in the Bike Rally.
 Copies of the Rider and Crew Waiver Packages can also be accessed from the Docs & FAQs page.